 Asides from hunting second-hand bargains on eBay for toys and clothes that are given a second lease of life, you can also go green with any new purchases you do have to make.
 Over recent years there’s been a real surge in eco toy retailers, and planet-friendly kids’ clothes.

 Here are some of the biggest names that you may want to check out for toys: Babipur (a specialist for “Sustainable, Ethical, Fairtrade, Safe and Green Toys”); a Toy Garden (currently under a change of ownership, but we’re certain that the green focus will remain) and Oompa Toys (for eco-friendly toys that include everything from rides and swings, to arts and crafts).

-For your clothes, retailers include Cut4Cloth (retailers who stock 100% organic baby clothing); Beaming Baby (who offer a wide range of clothing and essentials for both mother and baby) and Cotton Comfort (where an array of chemical-free cotton clothes can be found).
+For your clothes, retailers include Frugi (retailers who stock 100% organic baby clothing); Beaming Baby (who offer a wide range of clothing and essentials for both mother and baby), and Cotton Comfort (where an array of chemical-free cotton clothes can be found).

 However, there are some items that you shouldn’t buy second hand – such as your baby’s mattress.
-Some studies have suggested that there may be a link between such mattresses and an increased chance in sudden infant death syndrome.
-A further item you should purchase brand new is a car chair (this is due to the fact that car chairs can suffer from tiny fractures that you can’t see – thus compromising the safety of the seat entirely).
+Some studies have suggested that there may be a link between such mattresses and an increased chance of sudden infant death syndrome.
+A further item you should purchase brand new is a car chair (this is since car chairs can suffer from tiny fractures that you can’t see – thus compromising the safety of the seat entirely).